sozraheem/thesis_2025/ERP_analysis_code/assignment_7/other/A7_debugging_toeplitzlda.md

 Now it runs and it works.

 ## TO DO: Add the other bug + fix with .item() after calling decision_function()
+## TO DO: Add the import warning & turning off the future warnings